mamosk/telegram-michbot/README.md

-# Telegram Michbot
+# Telegram MichBot

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This application manages [MichBot](https://t.me/cominghome_bot) on Telegram using Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .